Allan122/allan-s_portfolio/README.md

 # Articles
 ##### Data Analyst Article
 ## Data Analytics Article on Understanding SQL Joins: Inner, Outer, Left and Right
 <p>For accessing my article in my portfolio.
-You can refer to or download my 🤩<a href="https://drive.google.com/file/d/10Vv0LrsOklSIXMFIzlX379E-lCYGVEd8/view?usp=sharing"> "Article"</a> 😊.</p>
+You can refer to or download my <a href="https://drive.google.com/file/d/10Vv0LrsOklSIXMFIzlX379E-lCYGVEd8/view?usp=sharing"> "Article"</a> .</p>

 ##### Machine Learning Article
 ## Machine Learning Article on INTRODUCTION TO MACHINE LEARNING: A BEGINNERS GUIDE TO UNDERSTANDING MACHINE LEARNING AND ITS PRACTICAL APPLICATIONS
 <p>For accessing my article in my portfolio.
-You can refer to or download my 😊<a href="https://drive.google.com/file/d/1ldpv3IEUedWkOHSHX6Ao_3RyV3Boi4Ll/view?usp=sharing"> "Article"</a> 🤩.</p>
+You can refer to or download my <a href="https://drive.google.com/file/d/1ldpv3IEUedWkOHSHX6Ao_3RyV3Boi4Ll/view?usp=sharing"> "Article"</a> .</p>

 # Casestudy
 ##### Product Dissection "Case Study"
 ## Linkedin - Transforming Professional Networking
 <p>For accessing the document in my portfolio.
-You can refer to or download my 🤩<a href="https://docs.google.com/document/d/1kkMPAKqZTsQqItZLloIfIBuhyjgBP5JkEJjB6u93s14/edit?usp=sharing"> "Document"</a> 📃.</p>
+You can refer to or download my <a href="https://docs.google.com/document/d/1kkMPAKqZTsQqItZLloIfIBuhyjgBP5JkEJjB6u93s14/edit?usp=sharing"> "Document"</a> 📃.</p>

 <p>You can watch my presentation video on my portfolio.
-You can refer to or download my 🤩<a href="https://drive.google.com/file/d/1ChlHslb5HWz51t1FWDtr8XEXHoim-DIM/view?usp=sharing"> "Video"</a> 📹.</p>
+You can refer to or download my <a href="https://drive.google.com/file/d/1ChlHslb5HWz51t1FWDtr8XEXHoim-DIM/view?usp=sharing"> "Video"</a> 📹.</p>

 # Tableau Projects
 ## Project 1: Netflix Dashboard
-<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my 🤩<a href="https://github.com/Allan122/TabNetflixDataset.git"> "GitHub"</a> 🕵🏻.</p>
+<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://github.com/Allan122/TabNetflixDataset.git"> "GitHub"</a> 🕵🏻.</p>

 The Netflix Dashboard is a comprehensive visualization tool built using Tableau, aimed at providing insights into Netflix's content library, user engagement, and performance metrics.
 It allows stakeholders to gain valuable insights into various aspects of Netflix's operations, enabling data-driven decision-making and strategic planning.